 The MalariaGEN community is building genomic data resources to answer questions on how genome variation in human, Plasmodium and Anopheles populations affects the biology and epidemiology of malaria.
 Genomic epidemiology is shedding light on the key molecular processes of the disease and informing public health decisions on how to control malaria.

-MalariaGEN's multidisciplinary team, which includes bioinformaticians, data scientist, statisticians and geneticists, turn raw genomic sequences into high-value, analysis-ready data resources.
-Each project filters and annotates the data on sequence alignments, variant calls and haplotypes, as well as including population-level data, such as allele frequencies and maps of the distribution and spread of resistance mutations.
-This high-quality curated data is accessible and can offer definitive answers to important scientific and operational questions.
+MalariaGEN's multidisciplinary team, which includes bioinformaticians, data scientists, statisticians, and geneticists, turn raw genomic sequences into high-value, analysis-ready data resources.
+The data for each project is filtered and annotated, with information on sequence alignments, variant calls, and haplotypes.
+We also include population-level data such as allele frequencies and maps of the distribution and spread of resistance mutations.
+This high-quality curated data is freely accessible and can offer definitive answers to important scientific and operational questions.